What is CBD?

 CBD has been a source of confusion when it comes to the legal status.
 On one hand, the cannabis plant is schedule I on the Controlled Substances Act.
 On the other, the CSA has been amended to allow industrial hemp cultivation.
 Further clarification of what separated marijuana from hemp went to say that hemp for industrial uses is to contain no more than 0.3% THC by dry weight.
 CBD occurs naturally within the genetic variety of cannabis used in hemp cultivation and no definite ruling that CBD is a controlled substance under the CSA has occurred.
 So yes, CBD is legal and CBD hemp oil, ultimately, is identified as a dietary supplement.
 Have no fear, there is no need to live in a recreational or medical state.

-Root of it All is sponsoring this content and is not offering medical advice.
-Root of it All, offers products with CBD as well as THC.
-Please click here to learn more about Root of It All as well as information on their product line.
+CBD Infusionz is sponsoring this content and is not offering medical advice.
+Please click here to learn more about CBD Infusionz and see their entire product line.